objcio/articles/2014-05-01-view-layer-synergy.md

         return (id<CAAction>)[NSNull null];
     }

 After the animation block has executed, all the properties have been changed and their state have been saved.
-Now, can enumerate over the saved state and create the keyframe animations:
+Now, we can enumerate over the saved state and create the keyframe animations:

 	+ (void)DR_popAnimationWithDuration:(NSTimeInterval)duration
 	                         animations:(void (^)(void))animations
 	{
 	    DR_currentAnimationContext = DR_popAnimationContext;

-	    // do the animation (which will trigger callbacks to the swizzled delegate method animations();
+	    // do the animation (which will trigger callbacks to the swizzled delegate method) animations();

 	    [[self DR_savedPopAnimationStates] enumerateObjectsUsingBlock:^(id obj, NSUInteger idx, BOOL *stop) {